 Welcome to the Real Life

 Once you pass actuarial examinations, you will find that the rewards of actuarial work are truly great and satisfying.
 There are other professions that offer great careers: medicine, law, engineering, accounting.
 People who study those other professions work very hard and pay a lot of money for their education.
 It takes far less money to become an actuary.
 But the process is equally, or maybe even more so, serious.
 If you want to become an actuary, you should never try to do the minimum amount of work needed just to pass.
 If your objective were to become a doctor, would you study medicine this way?
 If a doctor studied just barely enough to get a medical license, would you want that doctor to take care of your child?
 Becoming an actuary is not just about getting a job.
 This is a prominent, prestigious profession.
 Be very, very serious about it.
-The day you take an actuarial examination should be as real in your mind as if you were a quarterback playing in the Super Bowl, an athlete competing for a gold medal in the Olympics, a tennis player in Wimbledon final, or the Yellow Jersey cyclist in the last stage of Tour de France.
+The day you take an actuarial examination should be as real in your mind as if you were a quarterback playing in the Super Bowl, an athlete competing for a gold medal in the Olympics, a tennis player in Wimbledon final, or the Yellow Jersey cyclist on the biggest mountain stage of Tour de France.

 Many actuarial students ask for tricks and shortcuts to passing actuarial examinations.
 I firmly believe there is only one trick/shortcut: